mrseanryan/gpt-summarizer/README.md

 # gpt-summarizer

-Summarize text using ChatGPT, with support for large text files, PDF files and translation.
+Summarize text using ChatGPT or a local LLM, with support for multiple large text files, PDF files and translation.

 ## Dependencies